wlads/reefpoints/source/posts/2014-04-28-dont-override-init.md

 `init` is a popular function to override because it is automatically run after the object is instantiated.
-It is the only lifecycle hook for `Ember.Object`, subclases of `Ember.Object` add their own hooks to the lifecycle but the only one that is guaranteed to be there is `init`.
+It is the only lifecycle hook for `Ember.Object`, subclasses of `Ember.Object` add their own hooks to the lifecycle but the only one that is guaranteed to be there is `init`.

 The problem is with the above example